timothynegron/what-i-learned-in-week-3/README.md

 * **Undefined:** a variable that has not been set with a value.

 ---
-## Creating Variables in JavaScript
+### Creating Variables in JavaScript

 Creating variables in JavaScript is more straight forward than other computer programming languages.
 To create a variable in JavaScript, you must use the `let` keyword before the name of the variable.
 The variable name cannot contain spaces.
 In example:

 ```javascript
 let myFirstVariable = 1;
 ```
 The line of JavaScript code above creates a variable with a type of number.
-Where the `let` keyword tells the computer to create a variable, `myFirstVariable` is the variable name, and `= 1` sets the value of the variable `myFirstVariable` to one *and tells the computer that the variable's type is number*.
+Where the `let` keyword tells the computer to create a variable, `myFirstVariable` is the variable name, and `= 1` sets the value of the variable `myFirstVariable` to one *and tells the computer that the variable has a type of number*.

 Here is an example of creating a string variable type: